“Life moves pretty fast. You don’t stop and look around once in a while, you could miss it.” – Ferris Bueller

 I’m still trying to figure out what I want to do.
 It takes a lot of time in self-reflection, more than I thought.
 Some days I think I have it figured out but then I’ll freak out and second-guess everything.

-Like I’ll think I want to be a stay-at-home dad because my dad abandoned my family when I was really young and so I want to over-compensate for that, but then I wonder if I even have the patience for all day child care.
+Like I’ll think I want to be a stay-at-home dad because my dad abandoned my family and so I want to over-compensate for that, but then I wonder if I even have the patience for all day child care.
 Plus my girlfriend says she doesn’t want kids for five years.

 But money isn’t a metric in life, it’s a tool.
-When we have enough we have two options.
+And when we have enough we have two options.